-And what is 5G technology to begin with?
-It would allow more people to use more mobile devices at a greater speed in areas where mobile devices can already be used.
-Most of us have encountered a slow-down in the speed in which a cell phone or tablet can play a video or even open an email.
+5G wireless bill would bulldoze local authority What local officials needs to know play a video or even open an email.
 5G technology is supposed to speed up that service.
 My limited knowledge of 5G is that is it designed to support current networks and allow them additional capacity or densification of the network.
 It was made very clear that 5G will not expand service to underserved areas in any way.